sabonn/Appium-Bot-Teser/README.md

 ## AVD
 `https://drive.google.com/file/d/1ZC5LlKSZww_QmvTGIh_eCwWYQkFx6xKj/view?usp=sharing`
-this is a link to a google drive for a zip file where the AVD sits, you want to download it that it's inside the project.
-Otherwise the download scripts might panic.
+this is a link to a Google Drive for a zip file where the AVD sits, you want to download it that it's inside the project.
+Otherwise, the download scripts might panic.
-If you want to use your own AVD I address what is required from your new AVD in the Running section of the REAMDME.
+If you want to use your own AVD I address what is required from your new AVD in the Running section of the README.

 ### Using the Shell or Batch Scripts